Data Privacy Policy

 Insofar as consent has been obtained, the above service is used exclusively on the basis of Art.
 6 (1) a) GDPR and § 25 German TTDSG.
 The consent can be revoked at any time.
 If no consent has been obtained, the use of this service is based on Art.
 6 (1) 1 f) GDPR; the site operator has a legitimate interest in analysing user behaviour.

-For more information on the data collected, please see the data protection declaration: advertise.bingads.microsoft.com/en-us/resources/policies/remarketing-in-paid-search-policies and https://www.youronlinechoices.com/en.
+For more information on the data collected, please refer to the data protection declaration: https://advertise.bingads.microsoft.com/en-us/resources/policies/remarketing-in-paid-search-policies and https://www.youronlinechoices.com/en.

 10 Plugins and Tools